Water Level Indicator Project

 • Prevents water overflow

-• Low cost and easy to build
+• Low cost and simple design

-• Useful for science exhibitions
+• Ideal for educational projects and science exhibitions

 Conclusion